Monday night lectures

 The Society's popular Monday night lecture series features renowned speakers discussing informative, educational and enlightening subjects.

-The lectures are open to members and Fellows.
-On some occasions, members and Fellows are invited to bring one guest - please check the listings below or your Bulletin in advance.
+The lectures are open to Fellows and members.
+On some occasions, Fellows and members are invited to bring one guest - please check the listings below or your Bulletin in advance.

 - Booking is not required to attend Monday night lectures